marcosdavilam/angular-element-prop-serve/README.md

 # test-project

-Angular application for the reproduction of @AsObservable() error in Angular elements using ES6 as target in the tsconfig.json file With Angular element.
+Angular application for the reproduction of @AsObservable() error in Angular elements using ES6 as target in the tsconfig.json file.

 the HTML file which use the angular element within as example is in the custom_element folder.